PlagueBuilds/All-items-map/CAVELING'S WORKSHOP/README.txt

 Our dear friend and member of Plague Builds, PapaINK, unfortunately passed away on december 18.
 We will miss you INK, thanks for everything, rest in piece.

-Special thanks to Core Keeper developers Cubs, David and Bridie for helping us out.
+Special thanks to Core Keeper developers Cubs, Ceddini and Bridie for helping us out.

 Special thanks to Kremnev8 for making mods we needed for the project.